salacika/DE1SQL/SQL1/README.md

 Copy https://github.com/salacika/DE1SQL/blob/master/SQL1/birdstrikes_small.csv in the folder resulted in the previous command.

+Then load CSV data into the table with this command:
 ```
 LOAD DATA INFILE 'c:/ProgramData/MySQL/MySQL Server 8.0/Uploads/birdstrikes_small.csv'
 INTO TABLE birdstrikes